IvannKurchenko/blog-exploring-so-tags-trends/blog/BLOG.md

 - posts creation based trends -
 - votes creation based trends
 - Sum up - join results find tags that ver top 20 fastest growing among two categories.

+#### Metrics
+Since we have data model, we can proceed to describing to main metric which trend or trajectory will be calculated.
+Naive approach might be to calculate number of posts or votes created over time for certain tag.
+But absolute numbers do not reflect comparison.
+That's why we need some relative metric, which can be called `tag-share`, similarly to well known [Market_share](https://en.wikipedia.org/wiki/Market_share) definition.

+In terms of created posts (both questions and answers) it can be expressed as:
+`posts-tag-share = tag-total-posts-created / total-posts-created * 100`

+where:
+- `tag-total-posts-created` - the number of posts created with a tag up until a certain point of time;
+- `total-posts-created` - the number of all kind of posts created up until a certain point of time;

+By analogy, for votes data it will look like:
+`votes-tag-share = tag-total-votes-created / total-votes-created * 100`

+Although `tag-share`...

 ### Posts creation trends